TLILIC3017 – Licence to Driver Heavy Combination Vehicle

 To be eligible to attend the HC Licence course you must;

-- Have held a class C licence (except a Learner licence) or equivalent for one year or more.
+- Have held a class MR or HR licence equivalent for one year or more.

-In order to attend a Heavy Combination Licence course you must first attend an RMS office in person and;
+In order to attend a Heavy Combination Licence course you must first attend an Service NSW office in person and;

 Heavy Combination Licence Course Requisites